[Image via ask.com]

 4. Time Cost – It’ll take time to redesign logos, banners, change links etc

 Now, I must confess.
-I’m writing this article on rebranding a domain name somewhat out of a learning experience, which is often how the best lessons are learnt.
+I’m writing this article on branding a domain name somewhat out of a learning experience, which is often how the best lessons are learnt.

 I develop, market and distribute a two year old Facebook messenger called “Chit Chat” – I was seeking to move the “home” domain of this Facebook tool from chitchat.org.uk to chitchat.im.
 The former, chitchat.org.uk, being a regional domain and the latter, chitchat.im, being the preferred domain as .im indicates more about the product – instant messaging and had in my view a SEO advantage.
 However, I discovered that the disadvantages (mainly a loss of Google search traffic) of changing a domain extension outweighed the benefits and so I moved back to my original chitchat.org.uk.